-I once got trapped in the window of a Vancouver Gap store whilst trying to update the display.
-Apparently, I pin clothes to mannequins quietly, and so everyone went home and locked up the shop not realising I was still there.
-I was rescued after pathetically miming my predicament to several passersby before someone realised the problem.
-They actually called the police, which seemed a tad dramatic but I was free, which was the main thing.
+I once got trapped in the display window of a Vancouver Gap store after*slightly* dozed off whilst pinning the spring collection onto the mannequin.
+Everyone went home and locked up the shop not realising I was still there.
+I was rescued after pathetically miming my predicament to some very confused early-morning commuters.

-I showed up, slightly drunk (it was my sister's birthday and I'd arranged a bucks fizz breakfast... then drunk most of the bucks fizz) to an office temp gig in the City of London, to discover that I'd been fired the day before and nobody had told me.
+A year or so later I showed up, somewhat under the influence (it was my sister's birthday and I'd arranged a bucks fizz breakfast... then drunk most of the bucks fizz) to an office temp gig in the City of London.
+I might have got away with it had I not been fired the day before and nobody had told me.
 I assumed the other PAs were looking at me funny because, well, I was pished, and escaped to the kitchen for a strong cup of tea.
 There, my mobile rang.
-It was the agency asking what the hell I was doing there.
+It was the temp agency asking what the hell I was doing there.

-If you've never tried to tiptoe back through a very formal office pretending to be invisible to gather your things and make for the door, except that you're still sloshed so naturally bash into every desk you pass... well, you haven't lived.
+If you've never tried to tiptoe back through a very formal office pretending to be invisible, except that you're still sloshed so you bash into every desk you pass... well, all I can say is you haven't lived.

 My career as a casting assistant came to a crashing halt when I told an actor he looked like a Dick.
 In my defence, it was the name of the character he was auditioning for, but he was so thrown by what he took as a random insult that he forgot his prepared speech and complained to his agent.